 Conclusion

-So, we’ve seen a lot about the differences between fans and dehumidifiers.
+We’ve seen a lot about the differences between fans and dehumidifiers.
 But which is the one for you?
-You should choose a fan if:

-- You are searching for a solution with the cheapest running costs
+• You are searching for a solution with the cheapest running costs.

-- You want a ventilation system with the most economical installation
+• You want a ventilation system with the most economical installation.

-- You are looking for an easy and inexpensive long-term maintenance plan
+• You are looking for an easy and inexpensive long-term maintenance plan.

 You should choose a dehumidifier if:

-- You are looking for the best solution to take humidity out of your crawl space even in humid or damp climates
+• You are looking for the best solution to take humidity out of your crawl space even in humid or damp climates.

 Have a great day!